Olimp case: Review

-The video message of the relatives also contained a 5-minute investigation, with information about the signs of ordered nature of the case on the part of the Old Kazakhstan officials because of the struggle of Olimp with the creation of a private monopoly - a single betting operator "Betting Accounting Center".
+The video message of the relatives also contained a 5-minute investigation, with information about the signs of an ordered nature of the case on the part of the Old Kazakhstan officials because of the struggle of Olimp with the creation of a private monopoly - a single betting operator "Betting Accounting Center".

-On April 19, 2024, a meeting was held at the Almaty Prosecutor's Office as part of the reexamination of the Olimp's case with participation of a representative of the General Prosecutor's Office of Kazakhstan, the Almaty Prosecutor's Office and the Almaty Department of the NSC.
+On April 19, 2024, a meeting was held at the Almaty Prosecutor's Office as part of the reexamination of Olimp's case with the participation of a representative of the General Prosecutor's Office of Kazakhstan, the Almaty Prosecutor's Office, and the Almaty Department of the NSC.

-Nurlan Kozhageldiyev, a tax inspector of the Almaty Internal Revenue Department, who additionally levied the tax of more than 90 billion tenge was also present at the meeting and said that there was no provision in the Tax Code that illegal gambling business cannot be taxed.
-At the same time, the case file contained the opinion of the same tax inspector Nurlan Kozhageldiyev, in which he directly asserted that illegal gambling business is not taxable.
+Nurlan Kozhageldiyev, a tax inspector at the Almaty Internal Revenue Department, who also levied more than 90 billion tenge in taxes, was present at the meeting and said that there was no provision in the Tax Code stating that illegal gambling businesses cannot be taxed.
+At the same time, the case file contained the opinion of the same tax inspector, Nurlan Kozhageldiyev, who directly asserted that the illegal gambling business is not taxable.

 In this regard, relatives of those convicted in the Olimp's case appealed to the General Prosecutor's Office of Kazakhstan to take action on the fact of misleading the representative of the General Prosecutor's Office.

-On May 3, 2024, the NSC sent to the Almaty Prosecutor's Office a repeated material on the absence of newly discovered circumstances to review the Olimp's case.
-The experts who were directly ordered to be questioned by the Almaty Prosecutor's Office were not questioned.
+On May 3, 2024, the NSC sent a repeated material to the Almaty Prosecutor's Office regarding the absence of newly discovered circumstances to review the Olimp's case.
+The experts who were directly ordered by the Almaty Prosecutor's Office to be questioned were not questioned.

 Currently, all materials of the Olimp case have been requested by the General Prosecutor's Office of Kazakhstan.

-In May 2024, a collective of relatives of those convicted in the Olimp's case submitted a collective petition to the General Prosecutor's Office of Kazakhstan to bring a protest by way of cassation to the Supreme Court of Kazakhstan to review the case.
+In May 2024, a group of relatives of those convicted in the Olimp case submitted a collective petition to the General Prosecutor's Office of Kazakhstan, requesting that it file a cassation appeal with the Supreme Court of Kazakhstan to review the case.